News

 Status: Funding secured, construction to begin Spring 2025, Estimated opening Fall 2025

-Benefits: It provides bicyclists with an alternative to a narrow and curvy section of Pantoll Road, takes advantage of an existing redundant trail, avoids displacement (hikers and equestrians use Old Mine Trail, and hikers use Bootjack Trail), provides a road-free route to the Mountain Play, reducing vehicle trips, and closes a bicycle user gap in the Bay Area Ridge Trail.
+Benefits: It provides bicyclists with an alternative to a narrow and curvy section of Pantoll Road.
+It takes advantage of an existing redundant trail and avoids displacement.
+Hikers and equestrians use Old Mine Trail, and hikers use Bootjack Trail.
+This solution provides a road-free route to the Mountain Play, reducing vehicle trips.
+It also closes a bicycle user gap in the Bay Area Ridge Trail.

 Gap #3 – Liberty Gulch Trail on Azalea Hill – MMWD